shanayw22/DSAN-5400Final-Project/README.md

   note = {Accessed: June 2024}
 }

-data can be fetched using big query apis through the data_fetch.ipynb file
+Up to date data can be fetched using big query apis through the data_fetch.ipynb file.

 ## NLP Objective